School Breakfast Program

 - Breakfast after the Bell Success Stories from Secondary School Principals (Courtesy of FRAC).

-Breakfast in the Classroom is another alternate service model and ADE has worked in partnership with the Valley of the Sun United Way and the Dairy Council of Arizona to create a Breakfast in the Classroom Toolkit.
-Click here to download a copy of the toolkit and see the additional resources available to help get you started with BIC.
+Breakfast in the Classroom is another alternate service model and ADE has worked in partnership with the Valley of the Sun United Way and the Dairy Council of Arizona to create a Arizona School Breakfast Toolkit.
+Click here to download a copy of the 2019 Arizona School Breakfast Toolkit and see the additional resources available to help get you started with alternative school breakfast models.

 Grant Funds for School Breakfast